illinois-cs415/illinois-cs415.github.io/_assignments/mpProject.md

 **For the Technical Design Document and Vision Canvas, you can find example filled out versions in the second tabs of both spreadsheets.**

+### Sponsored Projects

+We have a few sponsored projects you can consider working on. **We really would like each of these projects to be chosen so please consider selecting one of these if the topic is at all of interest to you and your team.** All of these games were proposed by stduenta at the Campus Middle School for Girls during an outreach activity on game design.
+Any group working on one of these projects will need to complete the design and add more details.
+You have the freedom to change and expand or reduce the game design.
+We will try to prototype these quickly in order to get feedback from the design team that proposed them.
+It should be a fun experience.

+**To request to work on a sponsored project, post to CampusWire visible only to course staff and using the `Sponsor Request` category.
+Include the following information:

++ Name and netid of everyone asking to work on the project
++ Which sponsored project you are requesting

+We will contact you within a few days of the request to let you know the result of the request.**

+1. **Collaborative Maze Game**
+A two player speed run game in which the 2 players start off in different parts of a 2D maze.
+Visibility is limited, most of the maze hidden except a portion around each player.

+“There are two friends who get kidnapped, and get thrown into a maze.
+They have limited time to find an exit.
+There are two keys.
+Each player can only get one key, so if one finds both, they have to tell the other player where it is in some way.
+Once they both get their key, they need to meet at the end of the maze.
+The maze is dark everywhere else, except for the location of the two friends.
+Possible mechanics include dropping candles to help the other person find the key; light switch; something that helps the others find their way.
+Maybe add ways to blow open walls of the maze or traps.”

+2. **Fight for the Gold**
+A multi-level Smash Bros like fighting game.
+2 to 4 player.

+They are all trying to win (collect more gold).
+They can kill each other, and they can find weapons in all levels.
+Lists of weapons are available and concept art is available.
+Each level should be a limited arena (confined to realtively small amount of space).
+Propose levels:

+Level 1: Forest.... climb trees, attack other players from top of a tree.
+Level 2: Haunted library: platform around the books (sketches are available of this level).
+Level 3: Ziggurat temple: need to get to the top without dying.
+They will collect gold at the top.

+3. **Hotel Madness**
+2D (mabe isometric) puzzle game.
+Hotel with 2 or 3  floors, each floor has a task.
+Interact other actors to complete tasks under time constraints.
+The player is the manager, who needs to get keys (this is the goal).
+Each task completed gives a key.

+Floor 1: get cleaning supplies (mop, etc)  and clean up a mess.
+Floor 2: ?
+Floor 3:?
+Concept art available.

 ## Mid Project Meeting (5 points)
 Before the Alpha and Final submission due dates, groups will meet with their assigned TAs **one time** to discuss their progress, challenges, and feedback.
 Groups will be graded on: